lwjohnst86/nefa-code/doc/manuscript.md

 and/or a history of gestational diabetes or birth of a macrosomic infant.
 Participants aged 30 years and older (n=736) attended the baseline visit between 2004-2006.
 Follow-up examinations in this cohort occur every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
+Participants are contacted annually by telephone.
 The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477).
-A diagram of the sample size at each visit is shown in Supplemental Figure S  1.
+A diagram of the sample size at each visit is shown in ESM Fig.  1.
 At each examination, participants undergo metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics.
 Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario,